WHAT IS DERBY PEOPLE’S HISTORY GROUP?

 A video showing the full coverage of the Blue Plaque Ceremony in Derby on 1 May, with speeches by the Mayor of Derby, Lisa Higginbottom; Normanton Ward Councillor, Hardyal Dhindsa; Derby Civic Society, Alan Grimadell, and Alice Wheeldon’s great granddaughters, Deirdre & Chloë Mason. can be found here:

-There was a walk and also a bike ride to CELEBRATE and there will be a repeat event on 03rd May 2015: please click on the events tab, and see further download links below
+There was a walk and also a bike ride to CELEBRATE and there will be a repeat event on 03rd May 2015: please click on the events tab, and see the download links below

 Our concern with the the issue (or theme) of conscience in relation to war, is further reflected in the “ARTICLES” section/tab, with a piece from the Derby Telegraph which may prove of interest…